duxsco/gentoo-installation/docs/desktop_profiles.md

-At this point, you can consider the switch to a hardened desktop profile:
+At this point, you can consider the switch to a hardened desktop profile coming from:

-=== "non-SELinux profile"
+=== "duxsco:hardened-systemd-merged-usr"
     ```shell
     eselect profile set duxsco:hardened-systemd-merged-usr-desktop && \
     emerge -atuDN @world
     ```

-=== "SELinux profile"
+=== "duxsco:hardened-systemd-merged-usr-selinux"
     ```shell
     eselect profile set duxsco:hardened-systemd-merged-usr-desktop-selinux && \
     emerge -atuDN @world